tolem/tolem/README.md

 - 👋 Hi, I’m Lami
 - 🌱 I’m currently on a voyage to Alpha Centauri system (Just kidding.)
 Maybe oneday🚀
-- 📫 Ping me here
+- 📫 Since you are here, lets be Friends, ping me.

 <!---
 tolem/tolem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.